Our past holds the key to understanding the present

-I would like to focus on two verses, each of which carry messages which speak to me in an especially relevant way.
+I would like to focus on two verses, each of which carries messages which speak to me in an especially relevant way.

-“Remember the days of old, Understand the years of each generation.”
-(Deut.
-32:7) Moses instructs his people to remember their history.
+Moses instructs his people to remember their history.
 In referring to the days of old, he hearkens back as far as Creation – remember the events of the universe from its very beginnings.
-Understanding the years of a generation implies a deeper comprehension of events of people, of their actions and the consequences of those actions.
+Understanding the years of a generation implies a deeper comprehension of events, of people, of their actions, and the consequences of those actions.

-Moses understands what so few people understand today – that we are unable to understand our present if we don’t understand our past.
-If we don’t understand the ways of nature and the origins of the universe, and especially the fact that the universe was created by G-d, we will never be able to comprehend our role as human beings – to serve our Creator.
-And if we don’t evaluate the events of history, the expectations G-d has from the Jewish people and from all peoples, His judgment over them and the consequences of our actions, then we will be doomed to failure every time.
+Moses understood what so few people understand today – that we are unable to understand our present if we don’t understand our past.
+If we don’t understand the ways of nature and the origins of the universe, and especially the fact that the universe was created by God, we will never be able to comprehend our role as human beings – to serve our Creator.
+And if we don’t evaluate the events of history, the expectations God has from the Jewish people and from all peoples, His judgment over us, and the consequences of our actions, then we will be doomed to failure every time.

-If all of Israel remembered the lessons of history with regard to our conflict with the Arabs, and if our entire nation remembered that it is G-d who has created us and who is responsible for our blessings, we would all hold on to the gift He has given us and never let go.
+If all of Israel remembered the lessons of history, even our own recent history with regard to our conflict with the Arabs, and if our entire nation remembered that it is God who has created us and who is responsible for our blessings, we would all hold on to the gift He has given us and never let go.
 We would all treasure Biblical Israel forever.